 These public space investments are important because they help define specific areas for investment that will help create a more walkable and livable downtown.

-knit urban areas that are close to work and provide entertainment and in building this type of environment."
+"...young professionals prefer to live in tightknit urban areas that are close to work and provide entertainment and shopping options within an easy walk.
+We must be proactive in building this type of environment."